 • Provide some detail on why you are interested in attending that school.
 Don’t make the letter generic, but instead provide some specific details about that school that interests you.

 • Put your demographical information.
-Make sure you include your name, email, phone number, and AAMC identification number so they know how reach you.
+Make sure you include your name, email, phone number, and AAMC identification number so they know how to reach you.

 • Don’t inundate the admissions committee.
 Write one formal letter and then that’s it.
 You can continue to check in with them but that should either be via phone call or a brief email.
-Also, space these check ins out to every couple of months.
+Also, space these check-ins out to every couple of months.

 - Reassess your application

-Although it is important to be hopeful and proactive while on the waitlist, you should also critically assess your application.
+Although it is important to be hopeful and proactive while on the waitlist for medical school, you should also critically assess your application.
 Was there something missing?
 Is your MCAT score not strong enough?
 Analyzing your application and addressing any potential weaknesses is essential if you have to reapply.
 If you have not received any acceptances and are still on waitlists around February, you should really begin preparing for a reapplication.
 Although you still could be accepted off the waitlist, start gathering letters of recommendation and rewriting your personal statement so that you are ready to submit your application early if needed.